tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 treated as an error and be handled appropriately.
 All other aspects of the HTTP response and error handling are inherited from standard DoH.

-Proxies MUST forward any Target responses with 2xx, 4xx, or 5xx response codes unmodified to the client.
+Proxies MUST forward any Target responses with 2xx, 4xx, or 5xx response codes unmodified to the Client.
-Target responses with 1xx response codes MUST NOT be forwarded to the client.
+Target responses with 1xx response codes MUST NOT be forwarded to the Client.
-If a proxy receives a successful response from a target without the "application/oblivious-dns-message" HTTP Content-Type header, it MUST return a 502 (Bad Gateway) response to the client request, along with Proxy-Status response header with an "error" parameter of type "http_protocol_error".
+If a Proxy receives a successful response from a Target without the "application/oblivious-dns-message" HTTP Content-Type header, it MUST return a 502 (Bad Gateway) response to the Client request, along with Proxy-Status response header with an "error" parameter of type "http_protocol_error".

-Requests that cannot be processed by the target result in 4xx (Client Error) responses.
-If the target and client keys do not match, it is an authorization failure (HTTP status code 401; see Section 3.1 of {{!RFC7235}}).
-Otherwise, if the client's request is invalid, such as in the case of decryption failure, wrong message type, or deserialization failure, this is a bad request (HTTP status code 400;
+Requests that cannot be processed by the Target result in 4xx (Client Error) responses.
+If the Target and Client keys do not match, it is an authorization failure (HTTP status code 401; see Section 3.1 of {{!RFC7235}}).
+Otherwise, if the Client's request is invalid, such as in the case of decryption failure, wrong message type, or deserialization failure, this is a bad request (HTTP status code 400;
 see Section 6.5.1 of {{!RFC7231}}).